thedjinn/jquery-ui-dial/README.markdown

 jQuery UI dial control
 ======================

 This is a dial widget for jQuery UI.
+It is made to imitate the dial controls encountered in various audio processing applications.

+The dial values are represented using an image map.
+Changing the value of the dial is done by dragging it in a vertical linear motion.

 Usage
 -----